xwal/awesome-stars/topics.md

 - [can1357/oh-my-pi](https://github.com/can1357/oh-my-pi) - ⌥  AI Coding agent for the terminal — hash-anchored edits, optimized tool harness, LSP, Python, browser, subagents, and more
 - [microsoft/markitdown](https://github.com/microsoft/markitdown) - Python tool for converting files and office documents to Markdown.
 - [NousResearch/hermes-agent](https://github.com/NousResearch/hermes-agent) - The agent that grows with you
-- [asgeirtj/system_prompts_leaks](https://github.com/asgeirtj/system_prompts_leaks) - Extracted system prompts from Anthropic - Claude Fable 5, Opus 4.8, Claude Code, Claude Design.
-OpenAI - ChatGPT GPT-5.6, Codex GPT-5.6, GPT-5.5.
-Google - Gemini 3.5 Flash, 3.1 Pro, Antigravity. xAI -
+- [asgeirtj/system_prompts_leaks](https://github.com/asgeirtj/system_prompts_leaks) - Extracted system prompts from Anthropic - Claude Fable 5, Opus 5, Claude Design, Claude Code.
+OpenAI - ChatGPT GPT-5.6-Sol, Codex.
+Google - Gemini 3.5 Flash, 3.1 Pro, Antigravity. xAI - Grok, Cursor,
 - [code-yeongyu/oh-my-openagent](https://github.com/code-yeongyu/oh-my-openagent) - omo/lazycodex: The coding agent for tokenmaxxers;the one and only agent harness for complex codebases.
 For your Codex, for your OpenCode
 - [lobehub/lobehub](https://github.com/lobehub/lobehub) - 🤯 LobeHub is your Chief Agent Operator, organizing your agents into 7×24 operations by hiring, scheduling, and reporting on your entire AI team.
 - [open-webui/open-webui](https://github.com/open-webui/open-webui) - User-friendly AI Interface (Supports Ollama, OpenAI API, ...)